erezfree29/To_Do_List_2/README.md

 # Restaurant

-Restaurant odin project
+Restaurant Odin project

-#### The app demonstrates the use of NPM,Webpack and Javascript.
+#### The app demonstrates the use of NPM, Webpack, and Javascript.

 the content in the webpage is produced almost purely by Javascript usage on a single HTML file.

 ## Built with

 -   Java scrtipts ES6
 -   NPM
 -   WEBPACK
 -   HTML
 -   CSS
 -   VScode
 -   Lots of love :heart:

 ### Installation

-In order to run the the project on your local machine, please run the following commands on your terminal:
+In order to run the project on your local machine, please run the following commands on your terminal:

 > 1. run `git clone https://github.com/erezfree29/Restaurant/`
 > 2. run `cd Restaurant`